 An LEI is available from bodies accredited by the GLEIF, or bodies endorsed by the LEIROC, as an authorised Local Operating Unit for the global allocation of LEIs.
 A list of all Local Operating Units can be found on the GLEIF’s website.

 The GLEIF has also introduced the concept of a ‘registration agent’ to assist legal persons to access Local Operating Units.
-Issuing and arranging for the issue of an LEI is not an activity required to be regulated by us.
+Issuing and arranging for the issue of an LEI is not an activity we regulate.

 A Local Operating Unit may charge a fee for allocating the LEI.
 The precise fee is at the discretion of the Local Operating Unit.